-There were eight original Board of Directors of Friends of the Sherman Swift Tower, and six remain active in that role.
+There were eight original Board of Directors of Friends of the Sherman Swift Tower, and three remain active in that role.
+We have gained one new member and will welcome more.
 Yearly membership dues of $15.00 support the continued work of the group in maintaining and improving the Tower replica, but much of our financial support now comes from donations.

 The FSST publish a yearly newsletter in February and participate in the Swift Night Out in the fall.
 If you would like to receive a copy of the newsletter, please contact Joyce Schoulte.
 You can also view some recent newsletters on this website.